CGI

 Server Configuration

-On FreeBSD, the thttpd web server is configured through file
+The web server is configured through file

 /usr/local/etc/thttpd.conf